-- (g) Investment strategy focuses on pooling equity investments primarily based in the United States for small capitalization companies, which are either categorized as growth companies offering strong earnings potential, or companies which are considered by managers to be undervalued by the market, and provide strong value prospects. - (h) Invests to achieve income consistency through investment in income producing investment grade debt securities. - Investment strategy that incorporates the pooled assets of small trusts focusing on investment in equity assets in international and emerging markets.
+- (g) Investment strategy focuses on pooling equity investments primarily based in the United States for small capitalization companies, which are either categorized as growth companies offering strong earnings potential, or companies which are considered by managers to be undervalued by the market, and provide strong value prospects. - (h) Invests to achieve income consistency through investment in income producing debt securities. - (i) Investment strategy incorporates the pooled assets of small trusts focusing on investment in equity assets in international and emerging markets. - (j) Equity-based strategies that provide investment capital in exchange for ownership in privately-held assets (e.g., businesses, real estate properties, infrastructure, etc.).
+These are illiquid investments that typically require a liquidity event (e.g., initial public offering, merger, acquisition, or disposition) in order to generate a majority of their financial returns.
+The strategies that hold these assets commonly have 10-year fund lives, with up to 13 years after they make a commitment.